robotframework/robotframework/doc/releasenotes/rf-7.1.1.rst

 .. default-role:: code

 `Robot Framework`_ 7.1.1 is the first and also the only planned bug fix release in the Robot Framework 7.1.x series.
-It fixes all reported regressions as well as some issues affecting also earlier versions.
+It fixes all reported regressions in `Robot Framework 7.1 <rf-7.1.rst>`_ as well as some issues affecting also earlier versions.

 Questions and comments related to the release can be sent to the `#devel` channel on `Robot Framework Slack`_ and possible bugs submitted to